unlocked-agency/AHEP3/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
-In the root folder of this project, run npm install.
+1. In the root folder of this project, run npm install.
+2. copy .env_example to .env

 First, run the development server: